 For more easy and delicious appetizer recipes, check out our Crispy Potato Wedges or Cheesecake Factory Avocado Egg Rolls Copycat Recipe!

 The Best Onion Ring Recipe

 What kind of onions to use?

-Use yellow or white kind for this recipe.
+Use sweet yellow onion or the white kind for this recipe.
 Yellow ones are less pungent than white, so keep that in mind if you’re serving guests who don’t like too strong onion flavors.

-I prefer using the sweeter varieties for mine, such as Walla Walla, Vidalia, and Maui.
+I prefer using the sweeter varieties such as Walla Walla, Vidalia, and Maui onion.
 Also, pay attention to the shape as well.
-In general, the flatter ones are sweeter than round-shaped kinds.
+In general, the flatter ones are sweeter than the round-shaped kinds.

 How to cut the onion?